Dynamical transition from localized to uniform scrambling in locally hyperbolic systems

 Their linear width is $\hbarE$ in the classical occupation numbers, such that $\alpha \approx 1$ if the unstable manifold is aligned in the parallel direction. \end{enumerate} The case $\alpha>1$ is unphysical and can be excluded.
-The uncertainty principle requires the product of the width in all directions to be $\geq \frac{\hbarE}{2}$.
+The uncertainty principle requires the product of the width in all directions to be $\geq \hbarE /2$.
 Hence if $\alpha>1$, one direction must increase if $\hbarE\to 0$, i.e., this direction becomes delocalized if we approach the classical limit contradicting that the state is associated by a well-defined point in phase space.

 At this point, we can explain the dynamical behavior of OTOCs reported in \cite{Hummel2019} and \cite{Scaffidi2020}.
 In the first paper, the authors investigated a number-projected coherent state which is simultaneously a Fock state.
 Its unstable manifold is parallel to the occupation direction \cite{thesisBenni}, therefore it falls into the case iii) and they see only the $2\ls$-exponential window.
 Correspondingly, the authors of the second paper use the infinite temperature state, hence their state directly falls into the first case and the only exponential window is given by $e^{\ls t}$.